natcap/invest.users-guide/source/seasonal_water_yield.rst

 ==================================================================================================================================

-:math:`\alpha` and :math:`\beta_{i}` represent the fraction of annual recharge from upgradient parcels that is available to a downgradient pixel for evapotranspiration in a given month.
-The product :math:`\alpha \times \beta_{i}` is expected to be <1 since some water from upslope may be unavailable, either when it follows deep flowpaths or when the timing of supply and (evapotranspirative) demand is not right.
+:math:`\alpha` and :math:`\beta_{i}` represent the fraction of annual recharge from upslope pixels that is available to a downslope pixel for evapotranspiration in a given month.
+The product :math:`\alpha \times \beta_{i}` is expected to be <1 since some water from upslope may be unavailable, either when it follows deep flowpaths or when the timing of supply and (evapotranspiration) demand is not right.

 :math:`\alpha` is a function of precipitation seasonality: recharge from